-As we enter 2019, it is not lost on me that the dreaded year, the year of high school graduation that felt like light years away in 2001, has finally arrived.
+As we enter the year before graduation, it is not lost on me that the dreaded year, the year of high school graduation that felt like light years away when my son was born, has finally arrived.

 I’ve had my own vision for my son’s life from the beginning.
 The moment I sat in my hospital room with hours-old Derek cradled out in front of me, as I gazed at his sweet little face, so alert and already full of wonder as he stared back at me, my vision for his life flashed before me.
 At the end I saw him standing in front of me in a cap and gown, graduating from college, maybe headed toward law school or business school.

 Derek walked at 10-months-old and was speaking full sentences at 17-months-old, befuddling strangers.
 One night we were all in the car when my husband came to a dead-end road and we marveled as 4-year-old Derek read “Road closed,” in his tiny voice, leaving no doubt our boy was a genius.